-I have been on the road 5+ years for GTMA as our head cinematographer and I’ve captured the perfect shots that draw people into their future home.
+I have been on the road 5+ years for GTMA as our head cinematographer and I’ve captured the perfect shots that draw people into their future home using apartment community photos and other visual tools.
 Selecting a home, even a temporary one, can be daunting, but it almost always starts with viewing the community online.
-Here are my top ten favorite apartment photos.
+Here are my top ten favorite apartment community photos.
 Get a picture like this of your community and you’re sure to get anyone excited about their future home.

 - Building Exterior (8th + Hope)